 "Ethical Culture fits under a large tent of Humanism.
 It didn't start that way; founder Felix Adler was an Idealist philosopher, not a humanist.
 Since 1963, in a statement made by the National Leaders Council, Ethical Culture has acknowledged its evolving humanist philosophy, while maintaining a primary emphasis on ethics.
 Leader Anne Klaeysen, co-Dean of The Humanist Institute for Graduate Studies, explores the history of Humanism in the U.S., its major influences, and the major players and organizations today."

 Registration is required so they will have an idea of the number of persons attending.
-To register please contact Yalitza Garcia-Krawczyk at firstname.lastname@example.org, or 212-874-5210, ext.
+To register please contact Yalitza Garcia-Krawczyk via e-mail, or telephone 212-874-5210, ext.
 118.

 Beth Lamont, with many other HSMNY Chapter Members, will be attending.
 Please join us?
 Copies of Corliss Lamont's The Philosophy of Humanism will be available for all attendees.
-For additional information, please call Beth at 914-588-5284.
+For additional information, please call Beth.